Innovation Economics and Management 2017/2018

 6. Know how to implement research, development and innovation management systems.

-Conclusion of the course of Organisations Management.
+Conclusion of the course of business organization.

 The expository-active method will be used to teach the syllabus, complemented with the analysis and discussion of articles and case studies in the context of collaborative work.
 A methodology of teaching-learning tutorial will also be used based on two pillars: a) application to common practical exercises; b) application to specific works